vishal-m25/Obsidian/Company exp.md

-I am Vishal M, and I’m currently pursuing my B.Tech Artificial Intelligence and Machine Learning degree at Kongu Engineering College, Perundurai.
-I have completed my schooling in Agaram public school,Dharapuram.
+I am Vishal M, from kunnathur and I’m currently pursuing my B.Tech Artificial Intelligence and Machine Learning degree at Kongu Engineering College, Perundurai.
 I'm passionate about solving real-world problems with the latest technology available and also love working across both frontend and backend development, making me a well-rounded full-stack developer.

 I’ve had hands-on industry experience through internships, including my recent role as an LLM fine-tuner and Full-Stack Developer at Centillion Labs, where I built and integrated personalized chatbots powered by LLMs into company websites with the help of Vertex AI and the concept of grounding.
 And, I worked as a Frontend Developer at Genpixels, where I contributed to enhancing user experience by implementing dynamic and interactive website features.